Last update: Jun 02, 2023 18:58 p.m. EDT

-- are a citizen of the United States, and
+- are a citizen of the United States

-- are a resident of Delaware; (Delaware is your home), and
+- are a resident of Delaware; (Delaware is your home)

-- have NOT been adjudged mentally incompetent.
-(Adjudged mentally incompetent refers to a specific finding in a judicial guardianship or equivalent proceeding, based on clear and convincing evidence that the individual has a severe cognitive impairment which precludes exercise of basic voting judgment); and
+- have NOT been adjudged mentally incompetent (adjudged mentally incompetent refers to a specific finding in a judicial guardianship or equivalent proceeding, based on clear and convincing evidence that the individual has a severe cognitive impairment which precludes exercise of basic voting judgment)

-- have NOT been convicted of a felony, unless you have completed your sentence; and
+- have NOT been convicted of a felony, unless you have completed your sentence

 - Delaware offers online voter registration.

-- You should know: you need either a Delaware ID or your Social Security number to use Delaware's online voter registration system.
-If you choose not to provide this information, you can still register to vote by mail.
+- You should know: you need either a Delaware driver's license number, a State ID number, or the last four digits of your Social Security number to use Delaware's online voter registration system.

 Use the National Voter Registration Form